-entity must file with the Secretary of State to be duly organized under Texas law is now simply called a "certificate of formation," whereas previously each entity had its own name for such document.
-One other significant vocabulary change is that the Regulations of a limited liability company are now referred to as its "Company Agreement."
-Other changes include the shift in the titles of filings from "Application for Certificate of Authority to Transact Business" to "Application for Registration," from "Articles of Amendment" to "Certificate of Amendment" to "Certificate of Amendment" and from "Articles of Dissolution" to "Certificate of Termination."
-Under the TBOC, a "domestic entity" is a corporation, partnership, LLC or other entity formed under the TBOC or whose internal affairs are governed by the TBOC, and a "foreign entity" is an organization that is formed under and the internal affairs are governed by the laws of a jurisdiction other than Texas.
-A Texas entity that is formed by a filing with the Secretary of State is called a "filing entity" and includes a corporation, LP, LLC, professional association and a real estate investment trust.
-"Person" was initially defined by reference to § 311.005 of the Government Code, and is now defined in TBOC § 1.002(69-b).
+Vocabulary.
+In an effort to streamline laws that govern business (a) entities, the TBOC uses new terms to denote concepts and filings that previously were common to many different entity types but under different names.
+For example, each entity typically has a particular person or set of persons which govern that type of entity.
+For limited partnerships, that person is the general partner; for corporations, it is the board of directors; and for LLCs, it is either the managers or members, as specified in the LLC's formation documents.
+The TBOC replaces all those different terms and simply refers to the persons or entities that control the entity as that entity's "governing authority."
+Similarly, the name of the document a filing entity must file with the Secretary of State to be duly organized under Texas law is now simply called a "certificate of formation," whereas previously each entity had its own name for such document.49 One other significant vocabulary change is that the Regulations of a limited liability company are now referred to as its "Company Agreement."
+50 Other changes include the shift in the titles of filings from "Application for Certificate of Authority to Transact Business" 51 to "Application for Registration," from "Articles of Amendment" to "Certificate of Amendment,"54 and from "Articles of Dissolution"55 to "Certificate of Termination."56 Under the TBOC, a "domestic entity" is a corporation, partnership, LLC or other entity formed under the TBOC or whose internal affairs are governed by the TBOC,57 and a "foreign entity" is an organization that is formed under and the internal affairs are governed by the laws of a jurisdiction other than Texas.58 A Texas entity that is formed by a filing with the Secretary of State is called a "filing entity" and includes a corporation, LP, LLC, professional association and a real estate investment trust.59 "Person" was initially defined by reference to § 311.005 of the Government Code, and is now defined in TBOC § 1.002(69-b).60